 Wearing a hard hat doesn’t make one invincible to physical threats; however, ignoring the importance of wearing one can subsequently cost you or your workers their lives.

-A few misconceptions are surrounding hard hats that one should be aware of to avoid because they can put you at high risk.
+A few misconceptions surround hard hats that one should be aware of to avoid because they can put you at high risk.

 The following are a few of these misconceptions and their realities.
 How often should hard hats be inspected?